KhronosGroup/glTF-Validator/README.md

 Shell return code will be non-zero if at least one error was found.
 -o, --[no-]stdout                Print JSON report to stdout instead of writing it to a file.
 This option cannot be used with directory input.
+-r, --[no-]validate-resources    Validate contents of embedded and/or referenced resources (buffers, images).
+                                 (defaults to on)
 -t, --[no-]write-timestamp       Write UTC timestamp to the validation report.
 -p, --[no-]absolute-path         Write absolute asset path to the validation report.
 -m, --[no-]messages              Print issue messages to stderr.
 Otherwise, only total number of issues will be printed.